How to Avoid Endocrine Disruptors in Your Daily Life

 • Do not reheat food in plastic containers or put hot food in plastic containers

-• Opt for frozen or fried food (avoid canned goods)
+• Opt for frozen food and avoid canned goods

 Flame Retardants